Skip to Content

 Our Family Room Transformation

-Part of it is because this was my parents’ home.
+Part of it is this was my parents’ home.
 Every choice felt heavy with meaning, and I found myself constantly second-guessing.
 The other issue is this house has a personality all its own.
 Nothing—truly nothing—is centered.
 Doorways?
 Off.
 Light fixtures?
 Off.
 Windows & utilities?
-Don’t even get me started.
-It’s like the house was playing a practical joke on me every time I pulled out a paintbrush.
+It’s like the house was playing a practical joke on me every time I pulled out a hammer.

 To make matters trickier, we had to wait a year before the floors could be refinished.
 That meant living in a construction zone with a one-year-old.
 Do you know what’s not fun?
 Dodging unfinished reclaimed flooring while balancing sippy cups.
 But we survived, and finally, finally, the room started to come together.